-A leading 20th century industrial design and transportation historian (with specialization in automobiles), Hampton C. Wayt has acted as an exhibition curator, collections consultant, researcher, archivist, writer, and lecturer for numerous private collectors and public institutions including: the Cooper-Hewitt Smithsonian Design Museum; Pratt Institute, Brooklyn, NY; The Wintherthur Museum and Gardens, Wilmington, DE; Minneapolis Institute of Arts, Minneapolis, MN; Wadsworth Athenaeum, Hartford, CT; collector and philanthropist George R. Kravis II; collector and philanthropist, Frederic A. Sharf.
+A leading 20th century industrial design and transportation historian (with specialization in automobiles and railroading), Hampton C. Wayt has acted as an exhibition curator, collections consultant, researcher, archivist, writer, and lecturer for numerous private collectors and public institutions including: the Cooper-Hewitt Smithsonian Design Museum; Pratt Institute, Brooklyn, NY; The Wintherthur Museum and Gardens, Wilmington, DE; Minneapolis Institute of Arts, Minneapolis, MN; Wadsworth Athenaeum, Hartford, CT; collector and philanthropist George R. Kravis II; collector and philanthropist, Frederic A. Sharf.

 At the forefront of design history preservation, Wayt has traveled the country in order to save the archives of dozens of retired and deceased designers whose life's work otherwise would have vanished.
 He is also a pioneer in the use of design preparatory artwork and models in the context of the creative process to generate new histories that often reveal facts that contradict accepted historical narratives.

 Included among Wayt's scholarly interests are: the typologies of form and ornament during various artistic periods; the history of American industrial design education; the interrelationship of art, technology and culture; the design process and its effect on products; and the often curious nature of the fame and legacy of designers.
 He received his master’s in design history from the Bard Graduate Center in New York, NY, in 2012